-Throughout the Academic Welcome Experience, students will participate either virtually or face-to-face, in a wide array of academic, intellectual, social and professional experiences available at Baker College.
-Students connect with their advisors and participate in informational sessions aimed toward exploring career opportunities, networking with professionals in their fields and sharing program information.
+Throughout the Academic Welcome Experience, students will participate (virtually) to learn about a wide array of academic, intellectual, social and professional experiences available at Baker College.
+Students will learn how to connect with their advisors and participate in informational sessions aimed toward exploring career opportunities, networking with professionals in their fields and sharing program information.

-General Education Requirements
+General Education Program Requirements